What is Python?

 - Python has syntax that allows developers to write programs with fewer lines than some other programming languages.

 - Python runs on an interpreter system, meaning that code can be executed as soon as it is written.
 This means that prototyping can be very quick.

 - Python can be treated in a procedural way, an object-orientated way or a functional way.

 - The most recent major version of Python is Python 3, which we shall be using in this tutorial.
 However, Python 2, although not being updated with anything other than security updates, is still quite popular.

 - In this tutorial Python will be written in a text editor.
 It is possible to write Python in an Integrated Development Environment, such as Thonny, Pycharm, Netbeans or Eclipse which are particularly useful when managing larger collections of Python files.

 Python Syntax compared to other programming languages

-- Python was designed to for readability, and has some similarities to the English language with influence from mathematics.
+- Python was designed for readability, and has some similarities to the English language with influence from mathematics.

 - Python uses new lines to complete a command, as opposed to other programming languages which often use semicolons or parentheses.

 - Python relies on indentation, using whitespace, to define scope; such as the scope of loops, functions and classes.
 Other programming languages often use curly-brackets for this purpose.